-- i. the underspend on the Arts Apprentice Scheme be re-profiled across the remaining four projects where additional budget is required to realise a project and with the agreement of the Arts Council of Northern Ireland - ii. the report be noted.
+Proposed by Councillor Clarke Seconded by Councillor Greer and agreed that i. the underspend on the Arts Apprentice Scheme be re-profiled across the remaining four projects where additional budget is required to realise a project and with the agreement of the Arts Council of Northern Ireland ii. the report be noted.

-Prepared by: Bernard Clarkson Arts Service Manager
+ACTION BY: Bernard Clarkson, Arts Service Manager